yacut/brackets-nodejs-integration/README.md

 - Refactoring :)
 - ~~Integrate debugger~~
-- Support for npm scrits
+- Support for npm scripts
-- Support for gulp scrits
+- Support for gulp scripts
 - Support for jasmine
 - Localization
 - Better support for require.js and goto definition